How to make money selling on Etsy

 Need a quick sale?
 You’ve almost certainly heard of eBay, and plenty of people use it to sell the same sort of items you’d expect to sell on Etsy.
 If you can keep costs low enough to be competitive and want to sell items quickly, eBay could be the site for you.

 Don’t want to ship internationally?
 Folksy is a handmade only site (no vintage items) that is just for UK sellers.

-The major upside to NOTHS vs Etsy is that apparently people sell a lot more through Not on the High Street, which makes the fees well worth it.
+However, apparently people sell a lot more through Not on the High Street, which makes the fees well worth it.